 The video The EXAMPLES Server provides a more detailed introduction to the EXAMPLES server.

-The workflow coach shown in Workflow Coach provides node recommendations.
+The workflow coach shown in Figure 16 provides node recommendations.
 If you have selected a node in the workflow editor, the workflow coach shows the most popular nodes to follow the selected node.
 If you have not selected any node, the recommendations represent the most popular nodes to start a workflow.

 The recommendations are based on KNIME community usage statistics about workflows built in KNIME Analytics Platform.
 You can add nodes from the workflow coach to the workflow editor in the same way as you would from the node repository - by drag and drop, or by a double click.